fjulian/kdl_parser/README.md

 ./install_requirements.sh
 ```

-When building `trac_ik` and an error message comes up, complaining about the header `nlopt.hpp` missing, it helps to install nlopt from source: https://github.com/stevengj/nlopt
+If an error message comes up when building `trac_ik`, complaining about the header `nlopt.hpp` missing, it helps to install nlopt from source: https://github.com/stevengj/nlopt.

 ### Set up virtualenv